 We aim to ensure ticket pricing is set at a level that gives as many fans as possible a chance to access tickets.
 We also oppose attempts to use the unique loyalty fans have for their teams to drive up prices.

-At THFC we work to secure accessible pricing throughout the stadium – a particularly important area of work with preparations for a new stadium under way.
-And we have successfully pushed for an increase in the age limit on junior pricing, the expansion of concessionary areas, and cheaper tickets for cup games.
+At THFC we work to secure accessible pricing throughout the stadium and a spread of ticket availability so that fans without season tickets also have a chance to see home games.
+We have successfully pushed for an increase in the age limit on junior pricing, the establishment of a Young Adult price category for tickets, the expansion of concessionary areas, and cheaper tickets for cup games.

-We’ve also campaigned with other fan organisations nationally to introduce a £30 price cap on all away tickets, and will be seeking to see that deal is extended beyond the initial three-year period.
-We back the FSF’s Twenty’s Plenty campaign.
+We’ve campaigned with other fan organisations nationally to introduce a £30 price cap on all away tickets.

 Scheduling midweek fixtures at the other end of the country with no return trains, late moves of games by TV companies, security concerns cited as the reason for very early or late kick-offs…